lessonly/lesson.ly-api-docs/source/includes/_lessons.md

 }
 ```

-This endpoint allows you to make assignments to a particular lesson in the api.
+This endpoint allows you to make assignments to a particular lesson in the API.

 ### HTTP Request